Supermartingales as Radon-Nikodym densities and related measure extensions: Proofs: F ollmer finitely additive measure

-The previous two lemmas now yield the proof of the non-uniqueness assertion of Theorem~\ref{T:approx}:
+The previous two lemmas now yield the proof of the nonuniqueness assertion of Theorem~\ref{Tapprox}.

-First, note that the $P$--supermartingale $Z$ always satisfies one (or both) of the following two conditions: \begin{itemize} \item[(A)] $P[Z_\infty > 0] > 0$; \item[(B)] $P[\rho < \infty] = 1$, where $\rho = \inf\{t \ge 0: Z_t \leq 1/2\}$. \end{itemize} That is, either the $P$--supermartingale $Z$ has positive probability to have a positive limit or it crosses $1/2$ almost surely in finite time, or both.
-Then Lemmas~\ref{L:nonUniqueness 1} and \ref{L:nonUniqueness 2} yield the non-uniqueness, in both of those cases.
+First, note that the $P$-supermartingale $Z$ always satisfies one (or both) of the following two conditions: \begin{longlist}[(A)] \item[(A)] $P[Z_\infty> 0] > 0$; \item[(B)] $P[\rho< \infty] = 1$, where $\rho= \inf\{t \ge0\dvtx Z_t \leq1/2\}$. \end{longlist} That is, either the $P$-supermartingale $Z$ has positive probability to have a positive limit or it crosses $1/2$ almost surely in finite time, or both.
+Then Lemmas~\ref{1111} and~\ref{LnonUniqueness2} yield the nonuniqueness, in both of those cases.